-Beers, a Republican, was the representative for Pennsylvania's 18th congressional district from 1931 to 1933.
+Beers was the representative for Pennsylvania’s 18th congressional district and was a Republican.
+He served from 1931 to 1933.

 From Dec 1923 to Apr 1932, Beers missed 58 of 501 roll call votes, which is 11.6%.
 This is better than the median of 16.4% among the lifetime records of representatives serving in Apr 1932.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|